jarviscog/jarviscog/README.md

 ♟️ [Cota](https://github.com/timmy6figures/cota) is a board game that mixes elements from Chess, 象棋, Shogi, and Go.
 The game was created by a Vietnamese friend, and this is a virtual version that I used to learn the Rust language.

-🌊 [openGLProjects](https://github.com/timmy6figures/openGLProjects) is a collection of assignments created during a computer grahics course taken at University.
-OpenGL was used during the course, and some interesting algorithms and teqniques were used during the course, such as a marching cubes algoritim.
+🌊 [openGLProjects](https://github.com/timmy6figures/openGLProjects) is a collection of assignments created during a computer graphics course taken at University.
+OpenGL was used during the course, and some interesting algorithms and techniques were used during the course, such as a marching cubes algorithm.

 ## 🤝Reach out!